CartoDB/mobile-sdk-cordova/README.md

 CARTO's Mobile SDK Cordova Plugin

+###### NB!
+This a proof of concept solution.
+It only features a small percentage of CartoMobileSDK's full features.

 ## Getting Started

 A general guide to installing cordova and creating a project can be found [here](https://cordova.apache.org/docs/en/latest/guide/cli/)